ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-25-some-issues-with-scrum-adoptions-2.md

 ### Lack of documentation

 Scrum requires no special documentation, and it is an advantage.
 But sometimes clients or providers of capital requires some particular documents: delivery instructions, protocol of testing, description of architecture, etc. This problem is often considered to be a showstopper, but it is not.
 Scrum doesn't require documentation, but it doesn't forbid it.
 A work item for any document can be placed to the Sprint Backlog as separate item.
-You can create a User Story “Create Architecture Description” and put it into the backlog.
+You can create a User Story "Create Architecture Description" and put it into the backlog.
 As a result, you will have the document.
 I put any significant activity into the backlog.
 It increases transparency of development and makes it easier to track efforts.

 ![Documentation](/static/img/2015/06/Documentation.png)